 Swing traders take advantage of crypto price movements using technical analysis and fundamental analysis trading strategies.

 Technical analysis involves assessing the historical market data of your cryptocurrency of interest.
-Traders use historical market trends to extrapolate market behaviors in the future, i.e., technical analysis is used to predict price movements.
+Traders use historical market trends to extrapolate market behaviours in the future, i.e., technical analysis is used to predict price movements.

 Their Role In Swing Trading

 The fundamental analysis becomes particularly useful if the swing trade plays out over a couple of weeks, as fundamental events often play out over a similar time frame.
 Technical analysis is more helpful in informing day-to-day decisions.

 However, the most successful swing traders combine these strategies to time their moves optimally.
 This way, they can capture large price swings and avoid idle periods.

 Typically, they will study medium-to-high time frame charts, as solid uptrends or downtrends are generally confirmed on these charts.
 When timing a trade exit or entrance, traders should study intraday time frames, e.g., the 1-hour, 4-hour, and 12-hour charts.